 The Teesdale Way

 The Teesdale Way is a long distance walking trail crossing three counties in the North East of England.
-The western end lies in the sleepy medieval village of Dufton, on the edge of Cumbria’s Eden Valley while, in the east, on the North Sea coast, there’s a choice of either Teesmouth (remote) or Redcar (busy).
-Between them, in County Durham and Teesside, the route passes through historic Northern towns including Middlesbrough, Stockton-on-Tees, Yarm, Darlington, Barnard Castle and Middleton-in-Teesdale, as well as the many pleasant villages in between.
+The western end lies in the sleepy Cumbrian village of Dufton, in the Eden Valley, while across the North Pennines, on the North Sea coast, there’s a choice of either remote Teesmouth or bustling Redcar.
+On the way you’ll pass through historic towns in County Durham and Teesside including Middleton-in-Teesdale, Barnard Castle, Darlington, Yarm, Stockton-on-Tees and Middlesbrough and many pleasant villages in between.

-The route rarely strays far from the River Tees, and like the Weardale Way, can be walked equally well in either direction.
-We’ve chosen to present it west-to-east so that, in most cases, the wind will be on your back, something you’ll be grateful for if caught in the rain when crossing the Pennines.
-There’s no doubt however, that many prefer the increasing physical challenge and remoteness that comes with tackling it in the opposite direction but maps and GPS work well in either direction.
+The route rarely strays far from the River Tees and like the Weardale Way, it can be walked equally well in either direction.
+I’ve chosen to present it west-to-east so that, in most cases, the wind is on your back (something you’ll be grateful for if caught in the rain when crossing the Pennines.
+I don’t doubt that some will prefer the increasing physical challenge and sense of remoteness that comes with tackling it the other way around but the route files we supply work well in either direction.

 Stats at a Glance